 To make the plea bargaining convenient, attorneys and judges segregate plea bargaining into types: sentence bargaining and charge bargaining.
 In the sentence bargaining, the prosecutor agrees to suggest a lighter sentence for specific allegations if the defendant pleads guilty or no contest.
 Charge bargaining means the prosecutor agrees to drop some charges in exchange for pleading guilty by the defendant.Plea Bargains Negotiation Process

 The choice to acknowledge or dismiss a charge and the sentence of a plea deal ought to be made only after a detailed consultation with your Pittsburgh Lawyer.
 Don’t delay!
-Call the offices of Sean Logue Law now at 1-844-PITT-DUI or 412-389-0805, or contact us online.
+Call the offices of Logue Law Group now at 1-844-PITT-DUI or 412-389-0805, or contact us online.